Key details

 Welcoming transdisciplinary and pluralistic forms of enquiry, the symposium will explore how immersive methods, technologies and engagements can be used to address urgent contexts and support equitable and sustainable engagement through creative and critical practice.
 Contributions that foreground accessible, collective and radically inclusive approaches are particularly encouraged, with an emphasis on those that otherwise query the conceptualisation, perception, terms, modes and impact of immersive experiences.

-Symposium themes
+Symposium tracks

 Track 1: More-Than-Human Realities